How our medium-size firm created its 1st CSR report to measure local impact beyond the bottom line

 “It’s about relationships between people whose interactions benefit one another.
 Community service is an extension of that concept.” — Propeller COO Jeff Foley

-Propeller consultant, Stefanie Galen, started Propeller’s internal Uplift initiative in 2015 to “impact the lives of people in our community and do work that is truly important to the community in which we live.”
+Propeller alumna, Stefanie Galen, started Propeller’s internal Uplift initiative in 2015 to “impact the lives of people in our community and do work that is truly important to the community in which we live.”

 Beyond traditional volunteer opportunities, like building projects and serving at the local food bank, Uplift focuses primarily on skills-based volunteering.
 We conduct expertise work on the behalf of nonprofits that often don’t have the resources for things like professional development, strategic planning, facilitation, or mentorship.